 In addition, studies performed across the lifespan in the tissues of mice appear to confirm that mutations do not accumulate substantially during the aging process per se in most tissues.
 In fact, the great bulk of mutations that will ever occur in the body occur during embryonic and childhood development, because a growing body requires rapid cell division, and cell division requires error-prone DNA replication.
 But we emerge from this high-growth, high-(epi)mutation period in the prime health of young adulthood.
 So the small number of additional mutations that occur over the course of the rest of the lifespan, when the degenerative aging process is clearly taking root in our cells, can’t plausibly be contributing much to age-related ill-health – except, again, for those (epi)mutations that lead to cancer.

 There are a few cases where non-cancerous (epi)mutations can cause a disproportionate effect on tissue health.
-One such case is (epi)mutations that cause cells adopt a “senescent” metabolic state that makes them toxic to their neighbors, so that damage to just a few isolated cells causes problems to normal, unmutated cells around them.
-But because a cardinal feature of such cells is that they don’t reproduce themselves, the threat posed by the (epi)mutations that cause the is still very precisely centered in the individual cells themselves – and can be eliminated by destroying the senescent cells themselves.
+One such case is (epi)mutations that cause cells to adopt a “senescent” metabolic state that makes them toxic to their neighbors, so that damage to just a few isolated cells causes problems to normal, unmutated cells around them.
+But because a cardinal feature of such cells is that they don’t reproduce themselves, the threat posed by the (epi)mutations is still very precisely centered in the individual cells – and can be eliminated by destroying the senescent cells themselves.

 A second kind of (epi)mutation that may cause a disproportionate amount of harm even though it is confined to an individual cell is when the (epi)mutations kills or disables a cell in a tissue where the total number of cells is very few, and the cells are very critical.
 In such tissues, the loss of even a few cells represents a substantial blow to tissue function.
 Again, however, the solution to this problem does not require the direct repair of the underlying (epi)mutations, but in simply replacing the missing cells using cell therapy.
 (Note that this is a general feature of the damage-repair heuristic of rejuvenation biotechnology.
 It doesn’t matter that some cells are lost because of mutations, others because of “programmed cell death” (apoptosis) in response to stress, others because of loss of oxygen supply, and so on: the damage can be repaired once it has occurred, irrespective of the metabolic causes of that damage).